-- ► Simulation of the D-Egg "as is" as described in section 3. - The same as above, however the effective photocathode area is scaled down by a factor of 0.67 to match the photocathode area of the PDOM - ▶ Simulation of the D-Egg where either the upward or downward facing PMT is disabled.
+▶ Simulation of the D-Egg "as is" as described in section 3.

+The same as above, however the effective photocathode area is scaled down by a factor of 0.67 to match the photocathode area of the PDOM

+▶ Simulation of the D-Egg where either the upward or downward facing PMT is disabled.

-All types of simulations share the same simulated photons, but then branch in different detector simulations.
+All types of simulations share the same simulated photons, but then branch in different detector 75 simulations.
 First, the behavior of the two individual PMTs is studied.
-As the simulation has updown symmetry, we expect the same performance for the datasets with only pulses in the upper or lower PMT.
-The results for the SPEFIT reconstructions is shown in Figure 3.
-All reconstructions perform best for more horizontal events due to the fact that the Gen2 geometry is elongated more in the x and y dimension than in the z dimension.
-This means that horizontal tracks cross a larger instrumented volume.
-Also as the string spacing is 240 m, vertical tracks have a lower light yield if they enter the detector in between strings.
-For upward-going muons, if only the lower PMT of D-Egg is used as reconstruction input, it can be seen that the performance is slightly better than for the upper PMT only, and vice versa for downward going muons.
-The SPEFIT reconstruction yields a higher accuracy for the D-Egg sensor, which we quantify to be about 5% in the horizontal and downward region due to the segmentation of the D-Egg only as we here compare to the scaled-down version.
-We attribute this to the fact that SPEFit uses only the first pulse recorded by each PMT, and the doubling of PMT thus increases the number of pulses available to the reconstruction, especially for the downward region.

-The performance SPLINE-RECO of the reconstruction is shown in Figure 4.
-The D-Egg exhibits up to 15% higher accuracy in reconstruction especially in the horizontal region, which is important to point source searches [5].
-The reconstruction in the downward going region yields more accurate results with D-Egg as well.
-Comparing the results as a function of the true muon energy E{MC} as it is shown in the right panel of Figure 4, the SPLINE-RECO reconstruction gains for D-Egg due to the higher photoelectron (PE) yield.
-However it seems that most of the gain results from the larger photoathode area of D-Egg.
+As the simulation has up-76 down symmetry, we expect the same performance for the datasets with only pulses in the upper or 77 lower PMT.
+The results for the SPEFIT reconstructions is shown in figure 3.
+All reconstructions 78 perform best for more horizontal events due to the fact that the Gen2 geometry, as shown in figure 79 1, is elongated more in the x and y dimension than in the z dimension.
+This means that horizontal 80 tracks cross a larger instrumented volume.
+Also as the string spacing is 240 m, vertical tracks have a 81 lower light yield if they enter the detector in between strings.
+For up going muons, if only the lower 82 PMT of D-Egg is used as reconstruction input, it can be seen that the performance is slightly better 83 than for the upper PMT only, and vice versa for down-going muons.
+The SPEFIT reconstruction 84 yields a higher accuracy for the D-Egg sensor, which we quantify to be about 5% in the horizontal 85 and downward region due to the segmentation of the D-Egg only as we here compare to the scaled-86 down version.
+We attribute this to the fact that SPEFit uses only the first pulse recorded by each 87 PMT, and the doubling of PMT thus increases the number of pulses available to the reconstruction, 88 especially for the downward region.
+89 The performance SPLINE-RECO of the reconstruction is shown in figure 4.
+The D-Egg exhibits 90 up to 15% higher accuracy in reconstruction especially in the horizontal region, which is important 91 to point source searches[].
+The reconstruction in the down-going region yields more accurate results with D-Egg as well.
+Comparing the results as a function of the true muon energy $E{MC}$ , the photcathode area of D-Egg.